It’s a sad day when the first frost hits, and you have to cover your bike in the back of the garage.

 Some of these wire into your motorcycle’s battery while others have their own battery packs.
 Those that wire into the battery tend to be warmer, but they’re also more of a hassle.

 Of course, if you’re wiring them into a full suit including jacket and pants liners, this is a good option.

-You can find in-depth reviews of the best heated gloves, both wired and battery-powered, in my full roundup.
+You can find in-depth reviews of the best heated gloves and best winter gloves in these roundups.

 Surely you already wear socks whenever you ride, but in the winter, they might not be enough.
 You need thicker socks that provide more insulation for your feet, especially your toes.

 The biggest problem with thick winter socks is breathability.
 If they warm your feet correctly, you’re likely to sweat, at least a little.